 PRO: Quite comfortable seats, very cheap flights

-CON: Online check-in really pushes you to pay for upgraded seats, must print boarding pass, often delayed, infamous for cancelling flights
+CON: The online check-in really pushes you to pay for upgraded seats, must print boarding pass, often delayed, infamous for cancelling flights

-PRO: Let you check in 30 days ahead, decent leg room, ok on-board food options, good inflight magazine
+PRO: Let you check in 30 days ahead, really easy to use app, ok on-board food options, good inflight magazine